ramGit22/damm-v2/README.md

 ## Endpoints
 ### Admin
-- create_config: create a config key that includes all pre-defined parameters when user create pools with that config key.
+- create_config: create a static config key that includes all pre-defined parameters when user create pools with that config key.
+- create_dynamic_config: create a dynamic config key that only define pool creator authority.
 - create_token_badge: whitelist token mint, that has non-permissionless extensions (token2022)
 - create_claim_fee_operator: whitelist an address to claim protocol fee
 - close_claim_fee_operato: unwhitelist the address to claim protocol fee